Samantha Fitzgerald: Characterisation and introduction

 Colin Vickery of the Herald Sun described Samantha as a "smart, successful lawyer".
-A writer for the official Neighbours website said Sam was "long-suffering" and an "off-the-rails lawyer".
+A writer for the official Neighbours website wrote that Sam is "long-suffering" and an "off-the-rails lawyer".
 They also called the character "fiery".
 Actress Kym Valentine dubbed Samantha "a beautiful, intelligent woman".
 Johnathon for Daytime Confidential said Sam would "go to incredible lengths to get Dan".

 Samantha was introduced as the estranged wife of Daniel Fitzgerald (Brett Tucker).
 Tucker told Jackie Brygel of TV Week that during a meeting to discuss his character's return to the show, it was "loosely" mentioned that he could have a wife.
 The idea was later used.
 Dan initially keeps his marital status a secret until he develops feelings for Libby Kennedy (Valentine).
 He decides to be honest with her before their relationship goes any further.
 Their conversation prompts Dan to get in contact with Samantha.
 Tucker said, "Dan realises he has got a few things to sort out with his ex.
 What I can tell you is that his past involved a lot of pain and turmoil.
 He now knows that he has to dredge all that up again so that he can move on completely and perhaps start a new relationship with Libby."
 Dan has mixed emotions when Samantha then turns up Erinsborough, while Libby can see that there is still something between the two of them.
 Buchanan thought the Sam/Dan/Libby triangle was an interesting storyline.
 She explained that Samantha was unaware of Libby and "innocently comes back into the picture".
 Buchanan did not think either of the women were the villain in the situation.